(matter within a galaxy between star systems)

 (Matter between entire galaxies is called the intergalactic medium.)

-The gas may be ionized, neutral, or molecular.
+ionized, neutral, or molecular.

 Density varies from as little as 1 per

-10,000 cm3 to 1,000,000 per cm3.
+10,000 cm3 to 1,000,000 per cm3

-The interstellar medium was first deduced
+The ISM's existence was first deduced

 through observed absorption lines.